DanielBMarkham/Info-Ops/manuscript/chapter20.md

 * Tribe: assign possums to tribes
 * Catapult: launch possums from catapults

 But we have new nouns!
 New behaviors!
 As we did this, we started getting new stuff.
 Shouldn't we re-do the list?
+Start again?

 No. We should not.
 We're grooming.
 We're not disarming a nuclear missile.
 If this takes more than a few minutes we're spending too much time on it.
 Our goal here is to "gain agreement that enough has been described to create a failing test at some lower level."
-In other words, do we have enough to create an ordered list of behaviors we might want to test?
+In other words, do we have enough to create an ordered list of behaviors we might want to test?[^20:26]

+[^20:26]: We're also going to be doing this kind of thing over and over again.

 We do.
 "Assign possums to classes" both appears associated with our most important noun ("Teacher", for now) and with the most other nouns (4).
 Second place looks like "Create Flying Tests" which has 4 nouns total.
 Third place is "Create training material", which also impacts our most important noun and hits on 3 nouns total.